 MAC accepts advanced placement (AP) scores of 3 or higher for credit.
 Students who successfully completed the Advanced Placement Examination may receive credit in their programs of study in history, biology, chemistry, math, English, physics, and foreign languages.
 Students should forward the results of the AP exams through the College Entrance Examination Board to the registrar at MAC.
-No grades are assigned for AP credit, but such credit is counted toward graduation requirements on the same basis as credits earned in the classroom.
+A grade of CR will be assigned for AP credit, but such credit is counted toward graduation requirements on the same basis as credits earned in the classroom.
 There is no assurance that another institution of higher learning will accept advanced placement credit.